AUTHORS

 Ryan Schreiber

-Founder of Pitchfork Media, Schreiber served alternately as Pitchfork’s CEO and Editor-in-Chief from 1996 to 2019.
-He has twice been featured in Time magazine's annual Time 100 poll of the world's most influential people and holds an honorary arts doctorate from Columbia College Chicago.
+Founder of Pitchfork, Ryan Schreiber served as the company’s CEO and editor in chief from 1996 to 2019.
+He has twice been named to Time’s annual Time 100 list of the world’s most influential people and holds an honorary Doctor of Arts from Columbia College Chicago.

 Forthcoming: